A bus plummeted 50 feet from an elevated road in Venice, killing 21 people in a fiery crash

 The bus was carrying foreign tourists from Venice’s Piazzale Roma to the Hu campground on Tuesday evening when it fell from an elevated street next to railway tracks in the borough of Mestre, catching fire.
 Tourists frequently stay in boroughs across the lagoon from the canals of Venice’s famous historic center to find cheaper accommodations.

-The injured, including five in serious condition, included French, Spanish, Austrian and Croatian nationals, local officials said.
+The injured included French, Spanish, Austrian and Croatian nationals, local officials said.
 The Spanish Foreign Ministry said on Wednesday that two people from Spain were injured in the accident, and both were in hospital and in good condition.

+The French Foreign Ministry confirmed on Wednesday that there was a French national among the injured.
+Hospital psychologists were working to help the victims deal with the trauma.

 Rescuers noted that the fact that the bus was electric contributed to the massive fire and made rescue operations more difficult.

-Godstime Erheneden was in his apartment near the accident when he heard a crash outside.
+Godstime Erheneden was in his apartment near the site when he heard a crash.
 He rushed outside and was among the first to enter the bus.

 “When we went in, we saw the driver right away.
 He was dead.
 I carried a woman out on my shoulders, then a man,” Erheneden told the local newspaper il Gazzettino.